 Our community is vibrant and involved, too, with civic clubs that still open with the Pledge of Allegiance and a prayer.
 Kids here go to small schools with personal attention and cutting-edge technology.
 Families gather at the Little League fields in the spring and the football fields in the fall.
 You might even get invited to a traditional wheat-threshing or molasses-making, complete with a downhome Southern potluck lunch.

 Property, both commercial and residential, costs a fraction here of what you’d pay in a more urban area, so your employees’ homebuying dollar will go much farther.
-On top of that, our County Commission works to keep property tax costs low, and we have no income tax in the State of Tennessee.
+On top of that, our County Commission works to keep property tax costs low, and we have no State income tax in the State of Tennessee.